timarcher/Drone/wiki/ArduPilot-Config/ArduPilot-Config.md

     - Press Simple Accel Cal (use this in lieu of Calibrate Accel for large drone or simple bench testing)
     - Docs on accelerometer calibration [can be found here](https://ardupilot.org/copter/docs/common-accelerometer-calibration.html).
   - On Compass menu item:
-    - TODO - swap compasses later to use the external one higher priority than the one on cube once the GPS is installed
+    - Swap compasses later to use the external one higher priority than the one on cube once the GPS is installed.
     - Press start on the Onboard Mag Calibration, calibrate, and reboot.
 Docs on compass calibration [can be found here](https://ardupilot.org/copter/docs/common-compass-calibration-in-mission-planner.html).
   - On Radio Calibration menu item:
-    - Prior to calibrating, I had to reverse the joystick outputs in the Herelink controller for the Y (throttle rc2) and R (pitch rc3) axis.
+    - Prior to calibrating, I had to reverse the joystick outputs in the Herelink controller for the Y (throttle rc2).
 Otherwise the values were reversed.
     - Press the Calibrate Radio button.
 Move joysticks and input buttons to their limits.
 Then press the Click when Done button.
     - Docs on radio calibration [can be found here](https://ardupilot.org/copter/docs/common-radio-control-calibration.html).
+    - Be sure to test the controls in Mission Planner.
+Move the transmitter’s roll, pitch, throttle and yaw sticks and ensure the green bars move in the correct direction:
+      - For roll, throttle and yaw channels, the green bars should move in the same direction as the transmitter’s physical sticks.
+      - For pitch, the green bar should move in the opposite direction to the transmitter’s physical stick.
+      - If one of the green bars moves in the incorrect direction reverse the channel in the transmitter itself.
+If it is not possible to reverse the channel in the transmitter you may reverse the channel in ArduPilot by checking the “Reversed” checkbox (Plane and Rover only).
+If the checkbox is not visible it is possible to reverse the channel by directly changing the RCx_REVERSED parameter (where “x” is the input channel from 1 to 4).

 # Parameter Settings